NativeScript/docs-v7/start/ns-setup-linux.md

     	sudo apt-get update
     	sudo apt-get install oracle-java8-installer
         ```
-    1. After installation if you have multiple installations of java you can choose which to use:
+    1. After installation, if you have multiple installations of java, you can choose which to use:

     	```Shell
     	sudo update-alternatives --config java